tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 service.yaml
 ```

-For our Product Catalog component, we will create two deployments (one for the nodejs container that implements the API, and one for the mongoDb).
+For our Product Inventory component, we will create three deployments (one for the nodejs container that implements the core Product Inventory API, one for dependent PartyRole API, aand one for the mongoDb).

-Delete the the `deployment.yaml` template and create two new templates called `deployment-productcatalogapi.yaml` and the other `deployment-mongodb.yaml`.
+Delete the `deployment.yaml` template and create three new templates called `deployment-productinventoryapi.yaml`, `deployment-partyroleapi.yaml` and the last one `deployment-mongodb.yaml`.

-Copy the code below into  `deployment-productcatalogapi.yaml`.
+Copy the code below into  `deployment-productinventoryapi.yaml`.
 I've chosen to only parameterise the `component.type` field (a production heml chart would typically parameterize many more values).
-The file also uses the `Release.Name` which is the name given to the instance of the component when deployed by Helm (we could potenticlly deploy multiple instanaces in the same ODA-Canvas).
+The file also uses the `Release.Name` which is the name given to the instance of the component when deployed by Helm (we could potencially deploy multiple instances in the same ODA-Canvas).
 Note that we also pass the release name and component name as environment variables into the container.

 ```
 apiVersion: apps/v1